 If you wish to explore the local area you will find plenty to do.
-Each caravan has an information sheet on days out, such as train rides and cycling, and on the location of shops - and you are welcome to ask us for advice.
+Each caravan has an information sheet on days out, such as train rides and cycling, and on the location of shops – and if you’re not sure, just ask us for advice!

 The world-famous Eden Project is not far away.

 If you haven’t been there before, you will be amazed at how a big hole in the ground has been transformed into an amazing ‘experience’ that appeals to just about everyone in some way.

 If you have been there before, go again to see how much it has changed and expanded.

 Their ‘Eden Sessions’ Concerts are now a regular feature in the summer and can make a great night out.